CSCfi/csc-user-guide/docs/support/tutorials/python-usage-guide.md

 source /projappl/<your_project>/venv/bin/activate
 ```

-Naturally, this also applies to slurm job scripts.
+Naturally, this also applies to Slurm job scripts.

+!!! warning
+	When using the virtual environment, remember to load the CSC
+	module from which the system site packages are inherited.
+Otherwise
+	your virtual environment will likely not work as intended.

+!!! note
-**Note:** some older CSC installations are not compatible with Python
+	Some older CSC modules are not compatible with Python
 	virtual environments.
 We are still working to update those.
-For these
+	If you happen to be working with one of these modules, you
-you need to use the `pip install --user` approach described below.
+	need to use the `pip install --user` approach described below.

 #### Using `pip install --user`

 Another approach to install additional packages is to do a "user
 installation" with the command `pip install --user`.
 This approach is
-easy to use, as it doesn't require setting up a virtual environment,
+easy to use in principle, as it doesn't require setting up a
-but it can easily fill up your home directory if you install a lot of
-packages.
-There are also other drawbacks, such as package-provided
-commands not working out-of-the box.
+virtual environment.
+However, some package-provided commands may not
+work out-of-the-box.

 With this approach packages are by default installed to your home
 directory under `.local/lib/pythonx.y/site-packages` (where `x.y` is
 the version of Python being used).
-If you would like to change the
+Please note that if you install
+a lot of packages, your home directory can easily run out of space.
-installation folder, for example to make a project-wide installation
+This can be avoided by changing the installation folder to make
-instead of a personal one, you need to define the `PYTHONUSERBASE`
+a project-wide installation instead of a personal one.
+This is
+done by setting the `PYTHONUSERBASE` environment variable to
-environment variable with the new installation local.
-For example to
+refer to the new installation directory.
+For example to add
-add the package `whatshap` to the `python-data` module:
+the package `whatshap` to the `python-data` module:

 ```bash
 module load python-data